Discover Christmas photos taken outdoors, where Led lights are much used lately for festive lighting.

 Illumination always contributed to Puerto's party mood.
 But nowadays, low cost lighting allows for more extended periods right into the carnival season, while it adds to town safety.

-Let Richard Etherington of the Tenerife country inn Orotava Hotel Victoria prepare your meal.
+Let Richard Etherington (sorry, he has his own place now but found a worthy replacement) of the Tenerife country inn Orotava Hotel Victoria prepare your meal.

 Have it in the warm and welcoming La Orotava of Tenerife Spain...